x-systems/phlex-data/docs/references.rst

     May store reference to related model, depending on implementation.

-.. php:attr:: our_field
+.. php:attr:: ourFieldName

     This is an optional property which can be used by your implementation to store field-level relationship based on a common field matching.

-.. php:attr:: their_filed
+.. php:attr:: theirFieldName

     This is an optional property which can be used by your implementation to store field-level relationship based on a common field matching.